Sometimes Crying Isn’t A Sign of Weakness

-- Sometimes crying heals.
+- Sometimes crying can heal you.

 The need to be strong when life asks too much of us

 Being strong means allowing yourself to be “weak” every once in a while.
-What does that mean?

 - You have the right to say “no more,” that you need to rest.